cloudchacho/taskhawk-python/docs/settings.rst

 optional; fully-qualified function name

+**TASKHAWK_HEARTBEAT_HOOK**

+A function which can be used to report the taskhawk consumer health state.

+optional; fully-qualified function name

+**TASKHAWK_HEARTBEAT_HOOK_SYNC_CALL_S**

+Specifies the period of time in seconds at which the heartbeat hook function will be called.

+optional; positive int or float

 **TASKHAWK_PRE_PROCESS_HOOK**

 A function which can used to plug into the message processing pipeline *before* any processing happens.
 This hook